bylka613/AlgeriaFC/_posts/2024-04-25-Interview-Maxime-Sainte-Varbergs-Sweden.md

 I was born in Sweden but my mother is from Algeria.
 I went to Algeria once when I was young but I don't remember any of it.
 I have talked to my mom about going back as soon as possible, it would be fantastic.

 **What are your objectives for this season ?
 And your objectives for the future ?**
-"My objective is to go as far as possible and to play outside of Sweden."
+My objective is to go as far as possible and to play outside of Sweden.

 ![Maxime Sainte]({{site.baseurl}}/assets/img/maxime1.jpg)